 - Important – no less than 12 characters, use special characters, random generator

-- Medium – no less than 8 characters, camel case, random generator
+- Medium – no less than 8 characters, case, random generator

 - Low – no less than 8 characters, human-generated passes are fine, quick access need

-Case in point, think of your Amazon account.
+For example, think of your Amazon account.
 Some might think it’s low, but is it?
-I’d say it’s a Medium at a minimum.
+I’d say it’s a medium at minimum.
 If you log in, you’re likely to quickly gain access to the user’s profile information.
 That can be used to ascertain all kinds of personal information – things like your billing address, phone number, credit card info.
 So, is it really low?
 Those snippets of information can become very dangerous.

 These things would be of concern to me and would cause me to run on the side of caution.